 Victory Pass and Arica Drop Down - On October 31, 2023, the Company, through its indirect subsidiary, VP-Arica Parent Holdco LLC, acquired the Class A membership interests in VP-Arica TargetCo LLC, a partnership and the indirect owner of Victory Pass, a 200 MW solar project that is paired with 50 MW of energy storage, and Arica, a 263 MW solar project that is paired with 136 MW of energy storage, which are both currently under construction in Riverside, California, from Clearway Renew for initial cash consideration of \$46 million.
 Simultaneously, a cash equity investor acquired the Class B membership interests in VP-Arica TargetCo LLC from Clearway Renew for initial cash consideration of \$87 million.
-At substantial completion, which is expected to occur in the first half of 2024, the Company estimates it will pay an additional \$182 million to Clearway Renew and the cash equity investor will contribute an additional \$347 million.
-VP-Arica TargetCo LLC consolidates as primary beneficiary, VP-Arica TE Holdco LLC, a tax equity fund that owns the Victory Pass and Arica solar projects, as further described in Note 5, Investments Accounted for by the Equity Method and Variable Interest Entities.
+At substantial completion, which is expected to occur in the first half of 2024, the Company estimates it will pay an additional \$182 million to Clearway Renew for initial cash equity investor will contribute an additional \$147 million.
+VP-Arica TargetCo LLC, a tax equity fund that owns the Victory Pass and Arica solar projects, as further described in Note 5.
+Investments Accounted for by the Equity Method and Variable Interest Entities.
 Victory Pass and Arica each have PPAs with investment-grade counterparties that have a 15-year and 14-year weighted average contract duration, respectively, that commence when the underlying operating assets reach commercial operations, which is expected to occur in the first half of 2024.
-The Victory Pass and Arica operations are reflected in the Company's Renewables segment and the acquisition was funded with existing sources of liquidity.
-The acquisition was determined to be an asset acquisition and the Company consolidates Victory Pass and Arica on a prospective basis in its financial statements.
+The Victory Pass and Arica on a prospective basis in its financial statements.
 The assets and liabilities transferred to the Company relate to interests under common control and were recorded at historical cost in accordance with ASC 805-50, Business Combinations - Related Issues.
-The sum of the cash paid of
+The sum of the cash paid of \$46 million of the Company's purchase price, which was contributed back to the Company by CEG to pay down the acquired long-term debt, in the line item distributions to CEG, net of contributions in the consolidated statements of stockholders' equity.